hpcn-uam/wormhole/README.md

 - Is identified by an `ID`.
 - Is deployed in a `IP` thought ssh/scp connection.
 - Can encrypt thought TLS1.2 any income and output message.
+- If MANUAL flag is specified, the worm won't be deployed.
+User should.
+- One or more PARAM flags may be specified.
+If so, each param would be passed to the worm's starter script.

 ### Security and Certificates